christian-vorhemus/autcar/docs/Hardware_Assembly.md

 <img src="../images/A2.jpg" width="400">

 Check if you can put one of the motors into the motor bracket.
-You should feel a certain resistance but the brackets shouldn't bend to much.
+You should feel a certain resistance but the brackets shouldn't bend too much.
 You may want to use a file and carefully abrade the little rise in the motor bracket:

 <img src="../images/A3.jpg" width="400">